Table of Contents

 - What’s the Problem?

-- Example 1: Concurrent Receipt for Retirement Pay & VA Disability Benefits – Partially Overturned in 2004
+- Example No. 1: Concurrent Receipt for Retirement Pay and VA Disability Benefits – Partially Overturned in 2004

-- Example 3: Ongoing Battle – Medical Retirement and VA Disability
+- Example No. 3: Ongoing Battle – Medical Retirement and VA Disability

-However, just because you are military-connected does not mean that you can’t advocate for change.
-This article will outline things you CAN do to be your own advocate.
+Just because you are military-connected does not mean that you can’t advocate for change.
+This article will outline things you can do to be your own advocate.

 What’s the Problem?